UQ4covid/uq4covid.github.io/vignettes/data/MetaWards/README.md

 Some data generation must be done in advance as documented below.

-The file `README.md` in the `data/ward2011ToWard2019Mapping` folder contains information about where to download the relevant shapefiles and lookup tables to convert the 2011 ward-level commuter data to the 2019 wards and LADs.
+The folder `data/ward2011ToWard2019Mapping` folder contains the relevant shapefiles, lookup tables and code to convert the 2011 ward-level commuter data to the 2019 wards and LADs.
 There is also code to generate the relevant data for use in the MetaWards model runs.

-The file `README.md` in the `data/hospitalStays` folder contains information about how to inform the length of hospital stays from line list data provided by Rob Challen.
+The `data/hospitalStays` folder contains information about how to inform the length of hospital stays from CHESS data.
+(See `data/hospitalStays/README.md`.)

-The input data `data/populationByAge/Pop by CTRY.csv` is from Rob Challen and contains population counts in different age-classes in different countries.
+The input data `data/populationByAge/Pop by CTRY.csv` is from ONS census and contains population counts in different age-classes in different countries.
+(See `data/populationByAge/README.md`.)

-The file `README.md` in the `data/contactData` folder contains information about how to download and generate the contact matrix data used in the model.
+The file `README.md` in the `data/contactData` folder contains information about how to download and generate the contact matrices used in the model.

+The `data/hospitalCatchments` folder contains scripts provided by Rob Challen for mapping NHS Trusts to 2019 wards.

+The `data/intervals` folder contains relevant screenshots from [Challen et al. (2020)](https://www.medrxiv.org/content/10.1101/2020.11.17.20231548v2).

+The `data/pathways` folder contains data from [Verity et al. (2020)](https://www.thelancet.com/journals/laninf/article/PIIS1473-3099(20)30243-7/fulltext) and the CDC website, along with code to generate plausible ranges for various transition probability parameters.

+The `data/seedDeaths` folder contains code to generate seeding times and probabilities.
+This relies on death data we are not able to share publicly.

 ## Setting up design